adam-singer/financecoding.github.com/source/_posts/2012-12-25-unit-testing-with-dart-and-cordova-on-ios.markdown

 - Example
 - Phonegap
 - unittest
+- phonegap-from-scratch
 ---

-Continuing on from [phonegap_from_scratch](2012/12/23/getting-started-with-dart-and-cordova-from-scratch-on-ios) post, the next step forward for building stuff with Dart and Cordova was to get some unit testing.
+Continuing on from [following](2012/12/23/getting-started-with-dart-and-cordova-from-scratch-on-ios) post, the next step forward for building stuff with Dart and Cordova was to get some unit testing.
 First class to test is [Device](http://docs.phonegap.com/en/2.2.0/cordova_device_device.md.html#Device).
 The tests created here are specific to the platform and simulator.
 Did not add any of the device events for testing until I can find a way to generate them from the simulator.

 First step is to add unit testing to the pub spec file.